-Art Museums as Crowd-Pleasers: The Photo-Op Phenomenon
+Why People Go to Art Museums: The Photo-Op Phenomenon

 Do people go to museums to see the world-famous art ?
 To get a personal take on the reality of the work they see?
 Maybe even to get a cultural-historical perspective?
-Not sure of the motivation, but it's a fact that crowds in museums reached all-time highs before the Covid pandemic.
+Not sure of the motivation, but it's a fact that crowds in museums reached all-time highs before the Corona pandemic.
 Museums welcomed crowds at a hefty admission price.
 Swarms of people thought it was worth it.
 That's a cultural breakthrough.

 What does it mean?
 The triumph of art as a public attraction?
 That is impressive.
 But if we look at the actions of people in museums, what do we see?
-Over the past decade, I've seen an odd, but by now very familiar, thing happening in art museums.
+Over the past decade, I've seen an odd, but now very familiar, thing happening in art museums.
 You've likely noticed it yourselves.
 There's a constant click, click, click of the camera as people spend all of 10 seconds in front of an artwork.
 That's right, according to records collected, the 10 seconds maximum includes the time needed to point and shoot.
 So, how much time is spent actually looking?
 I've seen lots of backward-looking, that is looking though the camera at the artwork in order to get a selfie with it.

-Sometimes you took selfies or asked another in the clicking crowd to snap you alongside a famous painting, like having a celebrity shot of Mona and me.
-All this "photo-opping" may reflect a triumph for art in the public eye.
-But it's also unnerving, to me anyway, when the same people don't even look at the painting for any more time than it takes to click their camera.
-They leave the museum with a photo checklist of all they've spotted, a marathon race to the finish.
-And what's that amount to?
+What does that amount to?
 Fun perhaps to have a bunch of Mona and me photos for social media or personal history.
 But what's been seen or experienced of all that art?
 That's the issue for me, one of the many art-lovers in the world.
 Having a snapshot has little or nothing to do with actually looking and seeing the Mona Lisa.

 Are We Really Looking ?